 1990 - 1999 Association's 75th and 80th anniversaries.
-The organisation also took part in a national service to commemorate the Second World 75 Years In 1994, NARPO celebrated its 75th birthday, with social events at New Scotland Yard and at the four police sports clubs. on 25th July 1994 by gathering together in the capital, just as the Peelers Restaurant at New Scotland Yard, with 170 attendees.
-Honoured guests included the deputy chief commissioner of the London Branch president Jim Murray paid tribute to the organisation's founders, after which followed an award ceremony for new Life Members, interspersed with drinks and an 'excellent' buffet.
-The president cut the 75th birthday cake and the guests
+The organisation also took part in a national service to commemorate the Second World 75 Years In 1994, NARPO celebrated its 75th birthday, with social events at New Scotland Yard and at the four police sports clubs. on 25th July 1994 by gathering together in the capital, just as the first NARPO members had.
+The celebrations took place at the Peelers Restaurant at New Scotland Yard, with 170 attendees.
+Honoured guests included the deputy chief commissioner of the Metropolitan Police and Home Office representatives.
+London Branch president Jim Murray paid tribute to the organisation's founders, after which followed an award ceremony for new Life Members, interspersed with drinks and an 'excellent' buffet.
+The president cut the 75th birthday cake and the guests 'declared themselves well pleased with the evening'.